-Based on results from previous research, we believe that to fully evaluate the effectiveness of integrated AIS in an ERP environment; we need to build a model with both financial and non-financial factors (Grembergen & Haes, 2005; Hitt, 1988).
+Based on results from previous research, we believe that to fully evaluate the effectiveness of integrated AIS in ERP environment; we need to build a model with both financial and non-financial factors (Hitt, 1988; Grembergen and Haes, 2005).
 In this paper, we propose the research model using BSC approach.